Should I refuse a DUI breath test?

 Second, it’s helpful to understand what can happen if you refuse to submit to a DUII breath test on the Intoxilyzer 8000.
-In Oregon, the implied consent law requires drivers in the State of Oregon to submit to a breath test after being arrested for DUII.
-If you refuse, under the implied consent law, your license will be suspended for at least 1 year, and up to 3 years if you are subject to an increased license suspension unless you request and prevail at a DMV hearing.
+In Oregon, the Implied Consent law requires drivers in the State of Oregon to submit to a breath test after being arrested for DUII.
+If you refuse, under the Implied Consent law, your license will be suspended for at least 1 year, and up to 3 years if you are subject to an increased license suspension unless you request and prevail at a DMV hearing.
 Compare this to the range for a breath test failure which can be the standard 90-day suspension or up to 1 year under an increased suspension.
-To make matters worse, if you refuse a breath test you will likely not be eligible for a hardship license for a minimum of 90 days, and possibly the entire 3 years under the increased criteria.
+To make matters worse, if you refuse a breath test you will likely not be eligible for a hardship license for a minimum of 90 days, and possibly the entire three years under the increased criteria.

 What happens after a breath test refusal in Oregon?